-At September 30, 2008, we had \$96.2 million in cash and cash equivalents and \$107.9 million in available for sale securities.
+At March 31, 2009, we had \$42.7 million in cash and cash equivalents and \$123.1 million in available-for-sale securities.
 We invest our excess cash balances in money market and marketable securities, primarily U.S. Treasury securities and debt securities of U.S. government agencies, corporate debt securities and asset-backed securities, in accordance with our investment policy approved by the Board of Directors.
 The investment policy has the primary investment objectives of preservation of principal while at the same time maximizing yields without significantly increasing risk; however, there may be times when certain of the securities in our portfolio will fall below the credit ratings required in the policy.
 If those securities are downgraded or impaired we would experience losses in the value of our portfolio which would have an adverse effect on our results of operations, liquidity and financial condition.
-Certain of these securities are subject to general credit, liquidity, market and interest rate risks, which may be exacerbated by U.S. sub-prime mortgage defaults that have affected various sectors of the financial markets and caused credit and liquidity issues.
-Money market mutual funds contain investments issued by or guaranteed by the U.S. Government.
-An investment in money market mutual funds is not insured or guaranteed by the Federal Deposit Insurance Corporation nor any other government agency.
+Certain of these securities are subject to general credit, liquidity, market and interest rate risks, which may be exacerbated by the continuing economic turmoil that has affected various sectors of the financial markets and caused credit and liquidity issues.
+An investment in money market mutual funds is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Although money market mutual funds seek to preserve the value of the investment at \$1.00 per share, it is possible to lose money by investing in money market mutual funds.

-From 2005 and until December 2007 the Company had an investment in Columbia Strategic Cash Portfolio, or Strategic Cash, offered by the Company's investment advisor, Columbia Management LLC, or Columbia, an affiliate of Bank of America.
+From 2005 and until December 2007, the Company had an investment in Columbia Strategic Cash Portfolio, or Strategic Cash, offered by the Company's investment advisor, Columbia Management LLC, or Columbia, an affiliate of Bank of America.
 Strategic Cash is an enhanced money market fund in which the fund sought to maintain a \$1 per share net asset value.
 The Company used Strategic Cash for the investment of excess cash, and periodic transfers were made from Strategic Cash to the operating cash account to fund current operations.

 In early December 2007, we were notified by Columbia that the Strategic Cash fund was closed and that the fund was to be liquidated.
 The fund no longer supported the \$1 per share net asset value and switched to a market value fund in which all investments were marked to market.
 We were given the option of staying in the fund and receiving cash proceeds from the fund as its holdings were liquidated or receiving a pro-rata share of the investments held by the fund.
-Upon advice from our investment advisor, we took a redemption-in-kind consisting of cash, interest receivable and a pro-rata distribution of the underlying securities, consisting principally of high quality corporate debt and asset-backed securities.
+Upon advice from our investment advisor, Columbia, we took a redemption-in-kind distribution consisting of cash, interest receivable and a pro-rata distribution of the underlying securities, consisting principally of high quality corporate debt and asset-backed securities.
 Prior to the redemption, our investment in Strategic Cash was \$84.4 million.
-On December 20, 2007 and December 21, 2007, we received our redemption-in-kind consisting of securities with a market value of \$68.7 million, interest receivable of \$300,000 and cash of \$14.4 million.
+On December 20, 2007 and December 21, 2007, we received our redemption-in-kind distribution consisting of securities with a market value of \$68.7 million, interest receivable of \$300,000 and cash of \$14.4 million.
 The difference between our investment in Strategic Cash of \$84.4 million and the fair value of the securities, cash and interest receivable totaling \$83.4 million received in-kind resulted in a loss of \$1 million.
 This loss of \$1 million is reflected in interest income in the consolidated statement of operations and other comprehensive income (loss) for the year ended December 31, 2007.
 We have reason to believe certain of these securities are in default and others have experienced a decline in market value.
 In addition, the active market for certain securities is extremely limited.